 - Low blood pressure

-- An irregular heartbeat
+- An irregular or disrupted heartbeat

 There's no way to prevent broken heart syndrome.
 But reducing your stress levels and learning how to cope with problems can reduce your risk.

 - Breathing exercises

 - Warm baths

 Getting therapy and joining a support group can also help you deal with your emotions.